chrisdiana/simplestore/README.md

 * Payment Gateways (Paypal, Google Checkout, Amazon Payments)
 * For more features check out [simpleCart.js](http://simplecartjs.org)

+# Plugins

+* Google Sheets (Control products from a Google Sheet instead of JSON file)

 # Demo

 You can see a working demo [here](http://cdmedia.github.io/simplestore/demo/)